 Robert Lang Studios is selectively enrolling students for our recording program.
 With six platinum, ten gold and two Grammys, this is an amazing place to learn.
 Not only will you get hands on training on our SSL and all analog gear, but Pro Tools training as well.
 This is a very focused training program and as an added benefit, you will be credited with seven days studio time to bring in your own project upon your completion.
 Days normally run at $850 per day, so this is a great deal.
 Why spend upwards of $40,000 to sit in a class room with thirty people for a year and a half only learning theories of how to record when you can do it at a fraction of the cost and have no more than six people IN THE STUDIO learning how real recording is accomplished.
 We are very particular with the individuals we accept as we want to produce the best of the next generation of engineers and producers.
-For more information or to set up an interview, please call us at (206) 542-1041.
+For more information or to set up an interview, email firstname.lastname@example.org, or call us at (206) 542-1041.

 First you will learn proper studio etiquette and the essentials for assisting a recording session.
 It might sound strange, but the little things probably matter the most for top producers.
 Board, mic, cable and gear maintenance are a must if you want to be successful.
 We will focus in on physical properties of sound, acoustic principles and basic techniques for recording sound in the studio and in Pro Tools.
 You will also learn all applications of cables, connectors and soldering.
 Selection, use, set up and proper microphone techniques with the top mic locker in the Northwest.
 An overall focus of the music industry including who the decision makers are, how to market and distribute your music and how to actually make money at it.